yalaudah/facies_classification_benchmark/README.md

 ## Questions?

 The code and data are provided as is with no guarantees.
-If you have any questions, regarding the dataset or the code, you can contact me at (yalaudah [at] gmail [dot] com), or even better open an issue in this repo and we'll do our best to help.
+If you have any questions, regarding the dataset or the code, please open an issue in this repo and we'll do our best to help!